thiagogmta/thiagogmta/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on My5G Core
+- 🔭 I’m currently working on [K8sGAScheduler](https://github.com/thiagogmta/k8sgascheduler)
 - 🌱 I’m currently learning about DevOps (Docker, Ansible, Vagrant, Kubernetes)
 - 👯 I’m looking to collaborate on My5G Core